finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

     percentage value is expressed as the discount haircut to the value of the collateral.

-#### Concentration Limits
+## Concentration Limits

-`ConcentrationLimit` is another form of treatment which has a set of attributes which allow concentration limits to be defined in two alternative ways using `ConcentrationLimitCriteria`.
+`ConcentrationLimit`,is another form of treatment which has a set of attributes which allow concentration limits to be defined in two alternative ways using `ConcentrationLimitCriteria`

-*Generic method* : If you wish to apply a concentration limit to a set of pre-defined eligible collateral details in the CDM, you would use `ConcentrationLimitType`, `ConcentrationLimitTypeEnum` which allows you to define which existing details to apply the concentration limit to from an enumeration list including (Asset, Base currency, Issuer, Primary Exchange, Sector, etc).
+*Generic method* : If you wish to apply a concentration limit to a set of pre-defined eligible collateral details in the CDM, you would use `ConcentrationLimitType`, `ConcentrationLimitTypeEnum` which allows you to define which existing details to apply the concentration limit to from an enumeration list including (Asset, Base currency, Issuer, Primary Exchange, Sector.. etc)

 *Specific method* : If you wish to apply a concentration limit to a specific asset or issuer of asset, you would use the